saif-ellafi/NarraNG/README.md

 1. Leave empty for random selection
 2. Enter the index choice you decide
+3. Enter #n to generate n of each of the possible selections
-3. Enter a custom input you'd like to have
+4. Enter a custom input you'd like to have

 or call `mgen(n=3)` to generate #n random choices